aronamao/Maya-Live-Link-CSV-Import/README.md

 # Live Link Face CSV Importer for Maya

-Plug-in for importing .csv mocap data recorded with the Live Link Face App.

 ### Instructions

 Simply move the CSVImporter.mll to your plug-ins folder.
 The path may vary depending on the environment variables setup on your machine.
 The default however is "C:/Users/Name/Documents/maya/Version/plug-ins", the most common alternative path would be "C:\Program Files\Autodesk\Maya2020\bin\plug-ins".
 If neither work check your environment variables for MAYA_PLUG_IN_PATH and adjust your path accordingly.